-Stephen Colegrave interviews Dr Scilla Elworthy about her business approach to peace, and the qualities of feminine intelligence for building a safer world.
+Stephen Colegrave interviews three-time Nobel Prize nominee Dr Scilla Elworthy about her business approach to peace and the qualities of feminine intelligence required to build a safer world.

-Instead, Elworthy has a steely determination which began when she was 13 when she was so upset about Soviet invasion of Hungary in 1956 that she wanted to leave home and do something about it.
+Instead, she has a steely determination which began when she was 13.
+Back then, in 1956, Elworthy was so upset about the Soviet invasion of Hungary that she wanted to leave home and do something about it.

 Elworthy has been nominated three times for a Nobel Prize for her work.

-This was followed by stints working in an orphanage in Algeria and across Africa over the next 10 years.
-This led Elworthy to be convinced that there is a better way of preventing war and conflict.
+This was followed by stints working in an orphanage in Algeria and across Africa over the next decade.
+This led to Elworthy becoming convinced that there is a better way of preventing war and conflict.

 Three Most Effective Ways to Build Peace

-Where others would give up because the sheer scale of the task of building peace and preventing war on a global scale, Elworthy takes a practical and analytical approach.
-She has combined her experience with thorough research for her book The Business Plan for Peace whose title alone distances itself from our expected image of peace builders.
+Where others would give up because of the sheer scale of the task of building peace and preventing war on a global scale, Elworthy takes a practical and analytical approach.

 As well as reviewing 25 different ways of building peace, Elworthy calculates that the cost of preventing conflict would only be $2 billion over 10 years, as opposed to the $1,789 billion spent each year on war.